The Imperial Tower, 15th Floor 1-1-1 Uchisaiwaicho, Chiyoda-ku, Tokyo Japan 100

 Bob was recognized in The Best Lawyers in Japan® in 2020 for Intellectual Property.
-He is listed in the 2021 edition of Chambers Global as a leading Intellectual Property lawyer.
+He is listed in the 2021 and 2023 editions of Chambers Global as a leading Intellectual Property lawyer.
 Bob was named a top patent practitioner in 2019 by IAM Patent 1000 – The World's Leading Patent Practitioners.
-He was named an "IP Star" in 2021 and 2022 by Managing Intellectual Property magazine.
+He was named an "IP Star" in 2021, 2022 and 2023 by Managing Intellectual Property magazine.
 Bob was recommended in 2019 by Legal 500 Asia Pacific as a “Leading Individual – Japan” in the area of Intellectual Property.
 He was recognized by Benchmark Litigation Asia-Pacific as an Intellectual Property "Dispute Resolution Star" in 2019.

 *Represented a Japan-based company and its U.S. affiliate as complainants in a landmark International Trade Commission (ITC) investigation involving 29 respondents asserting infringement of client’s certain patents by the sale into the United States of certain sintered rare earth magnet products.

 *Among the lead partners on the technology team that represented a major smartphone company in a high-profile global smartphone dispute.

 *Represented a major disk drive manufacturer in dispute involving spindle motors.